Compare Rates

 Prudential –

 Applicants with ratios of no more than 5.0 are eligible for Prudential’s Preferred Plus rates.
-While those with a ratio of no more than 6.0 will be placed in their Preferred rate class.
+Meanwhile, those with a ratio of no more than 6.0 will be placed in their Preferred rate class.
 Those with ratios no higher than 7.0 are eligible for Standard Plus.

 The company also allows total cholesterol levels for all of its health classes to go up to 300.
 We have found that the Prudential Life insurance company is another excellent choice for many applicants since they are more liberal with their requirements than most other companies.